thomasfahy/investment-site/README.md

 # investment-site
-This is the person of educating the average person on how to make money from investing
+This is for the purpose of educating the average person on how to make money from investing.